sebschaeffler/nova-kit-react/README.md

 aims to shine a light on best practices, modern sleek components and shared layouts & utilities. <br />

 Nova is a React-based library.
 The concept of a "Supernova" – an even more powerful and transformative event - can transcend its initial form.
 In the future the transition from Nova Kit to Supernova Kit could mark a pivotal moment in our journey by introducing a technology-agnostic library that can be used across different platforms.

+---
+Built and maintained with ❤️ by Sebastien Schaeffler - 2024